National information and online forms concerning Regulation No. 655/2014.

 - creditors based in Denmark can’t apply for an EAPO

-- you can’t get an EAPO on a Danish bank account.
+- you can’t apply for an EAPO on a Danish bank account.

 How to apply

-The content of all the EAPO-related forms is laid down in Commission Implementing Regulation (EU) 2016/1823.
+There are 9 EAPO forms in total – the content of the forms is set out in Commission Implementing Regulation (EU) 2016/1823.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.